ming-codes/ember-cli-d3/README.md

 See [github pages](http://lightblade.github.io/ember-cli-d3/) for demo.

-Please note that this project is still in pre-alpha stage and I'm seeking feedback on how it can be improved.
+Please note that this project is still in alpha stage and I'm seeking feedback on how it can be improved.

 ## Composability